nirajp82/ActiveDirectory/README.md

 Domain controllers are typically installed in an Active Directory infrastructure, which is a centralized directory service that provides a single point of control for managing and organizing network resources.
 Domain controllers are typically deployed in a hierarchical fashion, with a primary domain controller at the top of the hierarchy and one or more secondary domain controllers beneath it.

 In addition to providing authentication and access control services, domain controllers also play a key role in synchronizing data and updating network resources.
 They communicate with each other to ensure that all domain controllers have the same information and are up to date, and they replicate data between domain controllers to ensure that all domain controllers have access to the same information.

+Domain controllers are typically deployed in a hierarchical fashion, with a primary domain controller at the top of the hierarchy and one or more secondary domain controllers beneath it.
+The primary domain controller is responsible for managing the database and replicating data to the secondary domain controllers, which are responsible for providing authentication and access control services to users.

 How is AD managed?